I don’t remember my first comic book.

 I know that I was buying comics off the racks at 5 years old because of the “DC

 Comics Salutes the Bicentennial” promotional banner that popped up on the covers of titles in April 1976.
-While at the time I didn’t care to collect all of them — war, gun-slinger, and supernatural titles like G.I.
-Combat, Weird Western Tales, and House of Mystery carried no appeal for me next to Justice League of America; besides, I couldn’t shell out a couple dozen quarters in one month — I well remember seeing the banner on Adventure Comics #442, with Aquaman hoisting a giant flag astride his giant seahorse in a terribly busy yet awfully compelling tableau, as Paul McCartney’s “Silly Love Songs” played on the PA system in Murphy’s.
+While at the time I didn’t care to collect all of them — such war, gun-slinger, and supernatural titles as G.I.
+Combat, Weird Western Tales, and House of Mystery carried no appeal for me next to Justice League of America; besides, I couldn’t shell out a couple dozen quarters in one month — I well remember seeing the banner on Adventure Comics #446, with Aquaman hoisting a giant flag astride his giant seahorse in a terribly busy yet awfully compelling tableau, as Paul McCartney’s “Silly Love Songs” played on the PA system in Murphy’s.
 Like toy stores, which usually offered those infamous bagged triple packs of comics, Murphy’s stocked its comic books with coloring and puzzle books in tiered wooden or particle-board shelving.
-Murphy’s didn’t carry many comics, and the competing five-&-ten across the street, Woolworth’s, had even fewer, but it would soon become my main source of Star Wars bubblegum cards.
+Murphy’s didn’t carry many comics, and the competing five-&-ten across the street, Woolworth’s, had even fewer, although it would soon become my main source of Star Wars bubblegum cards.

 You can walk pretty much anywhere when you live on an island five miles long and